This article may contain compensated links. See our full disclosure here

 Its appearance definitely signals that something interesting is hidden inside.
 I find it fascinating that the original mounds lay undisturbed for so long.
 Mound seventeen is the final resting place of a warrior and his horse.

 There is a 2 mile circuit walk that takes you round the estate and past the burial sites.
 You can also visit Edith Pretty’s 1930s house to learn more about the estate.
-We didn’t have time for this unfortunately.

 The site at Sutton Hoo is managed by the National Trust who have done a brilliant job of bringing history to life.
 Our visit coincided with a festival celebrating the skills and legacy of Anglo-Saxon craftsmen and women.